DynamoRIO/drmemory/README.md

 accesses to un-reserved thread local storage slots.

 Dr. Memory operates on unmodified application binaries running on Windows, Linux, or Mac on commodity IA-32 and AMD64 hardware.
-Dr. Memory currently targets 32-bit applications only.

 Dr. Memory is released under an LGPL license and binary packages are [available for